 Pathophysiology involves the study of functional or physiologic changes in the body that result from disease processes.
 This course focuses on essential concepts of disease processes, etiology, clinical manifestations, significant diagnostic tests, common treatment modalities and potential complications.
-(Prerequisite: BIOL 2021 or consent of instructor).
-(Meets MnTC goal area 3).

 BIOL 2020 4 credits (3 lecture, 1 lab) Human Anatomy and Physiology I